fouric/cl-termbox/README.md

     (termbox:running-p)

 Check to see if Termbox is running.
-Note that this only checks the value of an internal variable that is set upon calling `(init)` or `(shutdown)`; should the rare instance occur where `(init)` was called but Termbox did not actually start up properly, this will still return `t`.
-The moral of the story: don't completely trust this value, just use it as a first line of defense.

     (termbox:init)